Buildings at Minnesota State Mankato

 Myers Field House

-The Myers Field House was named after Earl "Bud" Myers who coached Minnesota State Mankato teams for 31 years and captured a combined 25 Northern Intercollegiate (NIC) and North Central (NCC) Conference titles during that time.
-The $11 million 84,000 sq. ft. field house was completed in 2001.
-It is a state-of-the-art facility that supports NCAA track and field events; practice space for softball, baseball, tennis, and student intramurals; along with a multi-purpose venue for the departments of Human Performance and Recreation.
-The newest addition to the Fieldhouse is a popular rock climbing wall in the southeast corner of the facility.
+The Myers Field House was named in 1991 after Earl “Bud” Myers who coached Minnesota State Mankato teams for 31 years and captured 25 conference titles during that time.
+Completed in 2001, the rebuilt Myers Field House supports NCAA track and field events, practice space for baseball and softball and student intramurals.
+The newest addition is a popular rock-climbing wall in the southeast corner.

 - Year Completed: 2001